kartverket/ALB_Best_Practice_Manual/README.md

 The evolution of ALB sensor technologies has been high and in 2019 the current generation of Riegl, Hexagon and Optech sensors were evaluated by an ALB working group over a range of river types.
 However, the delivery was not a direct comparative study of sensors, but rather an in-depth investigation into the use of ALB as a tool for more efficient management of rivers and freshwater bodies.

 ## River surveys
-Since 2019, NVE, Skagerak Energi and Hafslund Eco have mapped more than 30 rivers and ALB is the de facto dataset that provides input for accurate hydraulic models and hydro-morphological analyses, such as monitoring sediment transport and erosion over time and simulating flood mitigation programs.
+Since 2019, NVE, Skagerak Energi and Hafslund Eco have mapped more than 30 rivers, and ALB is the de facto dataset that provides input for accurate hydraulic models and hydro-morphological analyses, such as monitoring sediment transport and erosion over time and simulating flood mitigation programs.
+[Knut Alfredsen (https://www.ntnu.edu/employees/knut.alfredsen)], professor at NTNU, has been a key resource in introducing the use of topobathy point clouds in various aspects of river management.
+His report [Oversikt over bruk av batymetrisk LiDAR ved NTNU](https://hdl.handle.net/11250/3027750) details the practical use of ALB in river studies.
-- 2021 Bøelva
-- 2021 Lærdalselva
-- 2021 Lærdalselva Drone
-- 2021 Glomma
-- 2021 Tangelva, Gjermåa and Leira
-- 2021 Hallingdalselven

 ## Lake and reservoir surveys
 To create a seamless elevation model and provide a dataset suitable for habitat and ecosystem management, ALB has been used to complement multibeam measurements.
+A team at NTNU, Ahmed, Bakken and Alfredsen, states in their report [Assessment of the suitability of Green LiDAR in mapping lake bathymetry](https://hdl.handle.net/11250/3103489) that ALb is _"a dataset suited to identify potential areas for 7 spawning, feeding and rearing areas of lakes, if physical habitat preferences are known.
+It can also form the basis for physical habitat mitigating measures in lakes and reservoirs, potentially negatively affected by regulations or other physical modifications.
+As a basis for computational analysis in lakes and reservoirs, Green LiDAR will be very useful in establishing a bathymetric model for simulating commonly physical and chemical variables such as water velocities and depths, water temperatures and ice formation, sediment deposition and suspension, and basic water quality parameters (e.g. BOD, oxygen concentration, nitrogen and phosphorus concentration and turbidity)."_

 ALB has also been used to accurately map hydroelectric reservoirs to monitor sedimentation and facilitate volume estimation.
-- 2018 Benna
-- 2020 Benna
-- 2021 Selbusjøen
-- 2021 Krøderen

 ## Marine surveys
-A number of ALB surveys have been conducted in the marine environment with the intention of providing a set of test areas from different parts of Norway where one can investigate ALB as a source for coastal habitat mapping.
-ALB is also an important tool for producing hazard maps for fast clay landslides near the coastal zone.
+A number of ALB surveys have been carried out in the marine environment with the intention of providing a number of test areas from different parts of Norway where ALB can be studied as a source for mapping coastal habitats.
+ALB is also an important tool for producing hazard maps for fast clay landslides near the coast.
-- 2021 Helligvær
-- 2021 Bliksvær
-- 2021 Fjøløy
-- 2023 Fauske
-- 2024 Færder Nasjonalpark

 # ALB Procurement Process